|

 - Hinges

-sections of a garage door, allowing the door to bend as it runs up the vertical
+connect the sections of a garage door, allowing the door to bend as it runs up

 - Horizontal track

-runs parallel to the garage ceiling, and supports and guides the door as it
+track runs parallel to the garage ceiling, and supports and guides the door as

 - Insulation

-door can be made of polystyrene foam or polyurethane filler.
-Polyurethane
+garage door can be made of polystyrene foam or polyurethane filler.

-insulates better than polystyrene, but polystyrene lasts longer.
+Polyurethane insulates better than polystyrene, but polystyrene lasts

 - Jamb seal